Why This Matters

 Trial

-Compare: Plea Bargaining vs. Trial—both resolve cases, but plea bargaining prioritizes efficiency and certainty while trials prioritize adversarial testing of evidence.
+Compare: Plea Bargaining vs. Trial: both resolve cases, but plea bargaining prioritizes efficiency and certainty while trials prioritize adversarial testing of evidence.
 The dominance of plea bargaining raises questions about whether the constitutional right to trial has become largely symbolic.

 Post-Conviction: Consequences and Corrections

 After a guilty verdict or plea, the system shifts focus from determining guilt to administering consequences.
-These stages reflect ongoing tensions between punishment, deterrence, incapacitation, and rehabilitation as competing goals.
+These stages reflect ongoing tensions between punishment, deterrence, incapacitation, and rehabilitation as competing correctional goals.

 Sentencing

-• Judicial discretion determines the specific penalty within statutory ranges, influenced by sentencing guidelines, mandatory minimums, and aggravating/mitigating factors
+- Judicial discretion determines the specific penalty within statutory ranges, influenced by sentencing guidelines, mandatory minimums, and aggravating/mitigating factors.

-• Sentencing options include incarceration, probation, fines, community service, and rehabilitative programs—often in combination
+- Sentencing options include incarceration, probation, fines, community service, and rehabilitative programs, often in combination.

 Appeals